pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `String id` - the Discord ID of the player within the draft.
+2. `boolean active` - a flag for checking whether a player is active in the draft or not.
-2. `int matchWins` - the player's match wins during the draft.
+3. `int matchWins` - the player's match wins during the draft.
-3. `int matchLosses` - the player's match losses during the draft.
+4. `int matchLosses` - the player's match losses during the draft.
-4. `int pings` - the player's amount of pings during the draft.
+5. `int pings` - the player's amount of pings during the draft.

 ----

-#### Log
+#### ManualLog

-A class which updates the draft stats of a user, processing the `lp/io cycle` and `lp/io sub` commands.
+A class which manually updates the draft stats of a user by processing the `lp/io cycle` and `lp/io sub` commands.

 ----